UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

          There are 2 possible terminals: one in ``Applications`` &rarr; ``Favorites`` &rarr; ``Terminal``, which runs on a login node, and one at ``Applications`` &rarr; ``Applications - General`` &rarr; ``Interactive Terminal``, which can safely launch either the MATLAB GUI or MATLAB command line on a compute node.
 Starting the latter will open the GfxLauncher (the user and prompt you for your account and resource requests first.

-For most of the resources above, the ``-singleCompThread`` is essential to prevent MATLAB from spawning as many processes as it thinks it needs, which can result it in hogging a full node.
+The ``-singleCompThread`` is usually required to prevent MATLAB from spawning as many processes as it thinks it needs, which can cause the user to accidentally take over a full node.
 Most terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can stall other users' jobs, a violation of the NAISS user agreement.
 Setting ``-singleCompThread`` does **not** prevent MATLAB from sending parallelized and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).

 Examples
 ^^^^^^^^